 Member Organization: Members of certain organizations can receive 10% off of any LOG course (for information on member organizations visit: www.scl.gatech.edu/orgdiscount) – Use coupon code SCL-Org

 Tactical and strategic members of non-governmental organizations, private corporations involved in the humanitarian relief efforts, U.S. federal government employees, U.S. state or local government employees, humanitarian foundation members, program managers, directors of field operations, disaster relief managers, director of logistics and inventory, and logistics officers

 How You Will Benefit

-- Develop resource allocation strategies in alignment with the supply chain network structure.
+Develop resource allocation and transportation strategies in alignment with the supply chain network structure.

-- Learn to bring NGOs, businesses, and/or government entities together to enhance collaboration, cooperation, and communication
+Learn to bring NGOs, businesses or government entities together to enhance collaboration, cooperation and communication.

-- Participants receive readings, case studies, spreadsheet files, and lecture slides.
+Readings, case studies, spreadsheet files and lecture slides

 Partner with Georgia Tech to hire a veteran.
 As a partner, the Georgia Tech program will train military members in areas that directly translate to their job duties.